iamacup/react-redux-with-networking-helper/readme.md

 <details><summary>Actions and Reducers</summary>
 <p>

-You can specify your own actions and reducers by passing in the apropriate reducers to the `additionalReducers` prop on the `ReduxWrapper` component.
+You can specify your own actions and reducers by passing in the appropriate reducers to the `additionalReducers` prop on the `ReduxWrapper` component.
 Once you have specified them, you can call dispatch whatever actions they respond to from any connected component.

 </p>
 </details>